BikLab/BITMaB-workshop/QIIME-metabarcoding-tutorial-already-demultiplexed-fastqs.md

 > ### Why would choose use one type of OTU picking over the other?

-In this workshop we will be using open-reference OTU picking - [described here in this QIIME tutorial]{http://qiime.org/tutorials/open_reference_illumina_processing.html).
+In this workshop we will be using open-reference OTU picking - [described here in this QIIME tutorial](http://QIIME.org/tutorials/open_reference_illumina_processing.html).
 The method is also peer-reviewed and published in [Rideout et. al 2014, PeerJ](https://peerj.com/articles/545/) (open access publication)

 We will start by picking OTUs using our fasta file that contains quality-filtered Illumina reads from each sample.

-#### 2a.
-Copy data files and reference database files over to your home directory

-File paths for workshop files are located on the main README.md workshop page.

 #### 2b.
 Picking OTUs using the open reference strategy